Get

 How is CBD Oil Given to Cats?

 CBD oil is given orally, two to three times per day.
 It can be given directly into the mouth or mixed with food.
 Some owners claim you can rub oil onto a cat’s ears, but this is unlikely to be effective, and oral dosing is best.
-It should only be given on the advice of your veterinarian.
+It should only be given on the advice of a veterinarian.

 When you first begin giving CBD oil to your cat, observe them closely for any vomiting, diarrhea, sedation, or restlessness.
 If you miss a dose, do not give a “double dose” when the next one is due; just resume the normal dosing.